aragon/taiko-contracts/README.md

 - The DAO can update the plugin settings
 - The DAO can upgrade the plugin

-### Multisig (standard flow)
+### Standard Multisig

-It allows the Security Council members to create and approve proposals.
-After a certain minimum of approvals is met, proposals can be relayed to the [Optimistic Token Voting plugin](#optimistic-token-voting-plugin) only.
+It allows Security Council members to create and approve proposals.
+After 3 approvals are registered, they are relayed to the [Optimistic Token Voting plugin](#optimistic-token-voting-plugin).

-The list of signers for this plugin is taken from SignerList contract.
-Any changes on it will effect both plugin instances.
+The list of signers for this plugin is sourced from the **SignerList** contract.
+Any changes on it will effect both multisig's.

 The ability to relay proposals to the [Optimistic Token Voting plugin](#optimistic-token-voting-plugin) is restricted by a [permission condition](src/conditions/StandardProposalCondition.sol), which ensures that a minimum veto period is defined as part of the parameters.